Ayooooooub/Master-Research/INSPIRATION/readme.md

 ## First Intents:
 The subject seems interesting to me as a player who spent a few years in the competitive scene of a specific game but also plays casually with a friend online, talking and executing actions automatically.
 I'm fascinated by how practicing the repetition of a movement — and how long after stopping practice you can still remember or perform it without thinking.
 For now, I wouldn't be able to say what I want to deduce as an end result, but I could start interviewing players to get some insights on their routine or how they feel they remember controls in a set video game after some time.

+Do players remember movements better when using the same controller or being in the same environment?
+Another area that could be worth exploring is how this embodied knowledge is impacted by more or less long breaks, injuries, or switching between games.
+Does playing multiple games at once dilute the precision of muscle memory, or does it strengthen cognitive flexibility?

 ## Terms & Definitions: